zeke/devcenter-scraper/content/md/getting-started-with-scala.md

 ## Add the start script plugin

-At deploy time, Heroku runs `sbt clean compile stage` to build your Scala app.
-[Typesafe](http://typesafe.com/)'s [`xbst-start-script-plugin`](http://github.com/typesafehub/xsbt-start-script-plugin) adds a `stage` task to sbt that generates start scripts for your application.
+At deploy time, Heroku runs `sbt compile stage` to build your Scala app.
+[Typesafe](http://typesafe.com/)'s [`sbt-start-script`](https://github.com/sbt/sbt-start-script) adds a `stage` task to sbt that generates start scripts for your application.

 To use the plugin, create this file: